theobald-software/helpcenter.theobald-software.github.io/projects/xtract-core/docs/knowledge-base/integration-with-cloud-interfaces.md

   exclude: true
 ---

-This article describes the integration of {{ productName }} into a customer application.
+This article describes an example integration of {{ productName }} into a customer application.

 ### About the Application